#30 TRENDING IN INTERVIEWS 🔥

 If you haven't already heard Rozzi's most recent major label album, Berry (Deluxe), it's definitely something to add to your playlist.

-"I called it Berry—well, I stole that title from my boyfriend who was going to name his album that—because I liked it so much and to me, a berry, feels like it has a lot of the same characteristics I was hoping to evoke on this record.
-Juicy, and sexy, and layered, and feminine."
+Beyond the individual meaning behind each song, the album name itself also has its own special tale.
+“I called it Berry—well I stole that title from my boyfriend because he was gonna name his album that—because I liked it so much and to me, a berry, feels like it has a lot of the same characteristics I was hoping to evoke on this record.
+Juicy, and sexy, and layered, and feminine," she stated.

 "I would say to really trust yourself.
 I think when I was starting out, there's a feeling of like, 'Oh I need to meet these people and connect with these people so they can take me where I want to go.'
 But the truth is, you have all the power to get to where you want to go.
 And I mean that seriously, like the artist in you is what is special and unique," she voiced.